 Pricing strategy choices – the pricing strategy your platform uses will either make your web application or break it.
 While there aren’t any fast and hard pricing rules, the SaaS business model has changed over the years.
 At that time, a number of successful cost strategies have come about.

-Odds are pretty good that your mobile device has a freemium application installed on it.
+The odds are pretty good that your mobile device has a freemium application installed on it.
 With this pricing model, the application provides a specific series of central features at no cost.
 Generally, such features are intended to cast a broad net for the sake of appealing to a wide audience.
 App developers generate revenue by converting freemium users to premium ones.
 They do so by providing an advanced feature set for either a monthly or one-time fee.